ritviksahajpal/yield_forecasting/_sources/content/processing/inputs.md

 # Extract crop masks and EO variables
 geoextract.run(['PATH_TO_geoprepare.txt', 'PATH_TO_geoextract.txt'])

+# Merge EO files into one, this is needed to create AgMet graphics and to run the crop yield model
+geomerge.run(['PATH_TO_geoprepare.txt', 'PATH_TO_geoextract.txt'])
 ```

 Before running the code above, we need to specify the two configuration files. `geoprepare.txt` contains configuration settings for downloading and processing the input data.